NomicFoundation/hardhat/docs/src/content/ignition/docs/guides/creating-modules.md

 We call `m.contract` and provide the contract name as the first argument.
 Then we provide an array of arguments that the constructor needs.

-If you want to use the future value that a `Future` object represents as an argument for another function call, you can simply use the `Future` object itself.
+If you want to use the future value that a `Future` object represents as an argument for another method call, you can simply use the `Future` object itself.
 Hardhat Ignition will figure out how to resolve it during execution.

 For example, we can use the address of `token` like this: